dontkillourjoy/stat_analytics/README.md

 </p>

 The analysis was conducted for 34 US states for the year 2016, with the **multiple regression model** specified used for inference and prediction purposes, with variable selection and model diagnostic steps of the analysis adhered to.

-<sub><i>The project was completed as part of the final examination for the [Applied Linear Models](https://www.unicatt.eu/courses/data-analytics-for-business-milan-23-24-curriculum) course, which introduces the basic linear regression concepts, putting an emphasis on understanding the theoretical assumptions of the models, the variable selection and model diagnostics process, and expands to the generalised linear models, providing methodology to model with in a wider range of situations. <i> (II trimester, 2022-2023 a.y.)</i></sub>